ualib/agda-algebras/quotients.rst

 Four such constants that are defined in the :term:`LSTL` are also defined in the `lean-ualib`_, as follows:

+.. index:: lift of; a function
-.. index:: lift; of a function, reduction rule
+.. index:: reduction rule

 ::